 When it comes to the education and care we offer children in the foundation years, only the best is good enough, says Sue Robb…

 So how do we ensure quality provision is a given?
-The Foundation Years website, (foundationyears.org.uk), has a section on quality provision, which highlights key areas that practitioners need to reflect upon.
+The Foundation Years website has a section on quality provision that highlights key areas that practitioners need to reflect upon.
 Quality improvement is a continuous cycle of self-reflection, identifying areas for improvement, implementing improvement plans and reviewing their impact.

-Honed knowledge of the Early Years Foundation Stage framework, and how it should be implemented in practice, is also vital to quality provision.
-As practitioners, we need to have a secure working knowledge of the EYFS, and feel confident in using the guidance from both 2008 and the recently published 2012 version.
+Honed knowledge of the Early Years Foundation Stage Framework, and how it should be implemented in practice, is also vital to quality provision.
+As practitioners, we need to have a secure working knowledge of the EYFS and feel confident in using the guidance contained therein.

 Self-evaluation is similarly key to the process of remaining on top of the EYFS developments – we must always ask: